jackinthebox52/jmassey.net/README.md

 # TODO

 Implement a few post sorting mechanisms, the code is there in build.js but disabled becuase the replace target is missing in the index template.

+Add a github link value to the metadata that renders a github link on the project page